-C. ORGANIZATION -
+C. ORGANIZATION

 The City of Amarillo, in cooperation with TxDOT, Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Potter, and Randall Counties, the City of Canyon, and the Panhandle Regional Planning Commission carries out the urban transportation planning process.
 The MPO staff manages the AUTS in cooperation with TxDOT.
 Staff members of these two agencies work closely with the Policy Committee of the AUTS.
-The committee is composed of 11 voting members, 4 ex-officio members, and 7 non-voting / non-member, staff advisors.
+The committee is composed of 11 voting members from the various agencies.